SecDevOps-jmcdonough/technical-recipe-azure-sdwan/README.md

 * Decentralized orchestration for better survivability and easier deployment of SD-WAN overlays
 * Single OS for consistent policy and overlay deployment on all software-defined networks (SDNs)

-The purpose of this TEChnical Recipe is to familiarize the learner with routing, data-plane, and architectural concepts specific to the Azure cloud environment.
+The purpose of this TEChnical Recipe is to familiarize the learner with routing, data-plane, and architectural concepts specific to the Azure Cloud environment.
 Other TEChnical Recipes are available to cover SD-WAN feature deployment.

 ## TEChnical Recipe Main Objectives